john-h-kastner/regex-complement-prolog/regex.md

    NFA = nfa{states: States, initial: I, final: F, delta: Delta}}.
 ```

-As in the previous cases, constructing the NFA for a Kleene closure requires
+Constructing the NFA for a Kleene closure again requires
-first constructing the NFA for a sub-expression.
+constructing the NFA for the sub-expression.
 Since a Kleene closure can
 satisfy the regex once, the initial and final states of this NFA should not be
 changed.
 We will add transitions so that the expression can be satisfied more
 than one time or zero times.
 Satisfying the expression zero times is the same